 THIS IS A DEGREE LEVEL COURSE FOR THE BACHELOR OF TECHNOLOGY IN ACCOUNTING.
-Please note the following registration guidelines: 1.
-Acceptance into the Btech in Accounting Program OR 2.
-Completion of FMGT 3210 and 4210 (or equivalent), with a minimum average grade of 65% and approval from the Department;this can be obtained by calling the Degree Program Administrator at: 604-456-8070.
-No class on September 18th.
+Please note the following registration guidelines: 1) Acceptance into the BTech in Accounting Program OR 2) Completion of FMGT 3210 and 4210 (or equivalent), with a minimum average grade of 65% and special approval from the Department; this can be obtained by calling the Degree Program Administrator at 604-456-8070.
+This course fulfills the CPA prerequisite for Advanced Management Accounting. https://www.gocpabc.ca/wp-content/uploads/2014/02/bcit_prep.pdf NOTE: NO CLASS on Tuesday March 10th (BCIT Spring Break)

 Upon successful completion, the student will be able to: